FlexMeasures/flexmeasures/documentation/host/data.rst

 Notes:

-* We use postgres 12 at the moment, but any version starting with 9 probably works.
 * We assume ``flexmeasures`` for your database and username here.
 You can use anything you like, of course.
 * The name ``flexmeasures_test`` for the test database is good to keep this way, as automated tests are looking for that database / user / password.

 Install
 ^^^^^^^^^^^^^

+We believe FlexMeasures works with Postgres above version 9 and we ourselves have run it with versions up to 14.

 On Unix: